hdowens/projeul_sols/README.md

           I solved this with dyanmic programming.
 I noticed the recurrence relation from the example and therefore fit the dynamic programming solution I wrote for q31 - coin sums.
 Just needed a slight edit.
 Each num, from 0 < num <= 100, is based on the solutions from the number beneath it, except 1 which is there is only 1 solution obviously.

 **q62** - Find the smallest cube for which exactly five permutations of its digits are cube.

-**q58** - In the first one-thousand expansions of the square root of 2, how many fractions contain a numerator with more digits than the denominator?

 **q59** - XOR encryption question, using a key with contains 3 lower case letters.
 The description is very long, find it here -> https://projecteuler.net/problem=59 .

 **q58** - Prime spirals, ratio of primes in the diagonals to nonprimes. -> https://projecteuler.net/problem=58.
 Interestingly, the slowest part of the algorithm is checking to see if a number is prime or not ,as I'd managed to keep the rest of it to additions and a single modulus.
 Looking at other soltuions ,I stumbled across the Miller-Rabin primality test and implementation which I tried in my code and it brought it down from 2.8 to 0.9.
 After, I went and researched about it.
 Note theat implementation is not mine, and I have commented it out for that reason.
 I saw no problem with leaving this in the file due to the fact I already had solved the problem, and that this is learning exericse.

+**q57** - In the first one-thousand expansions of the square root of 2, how many fractions contain a numerator with more digits than the denominator?

+**q56** - Considering natural numbers of the form, ab, where a, b < 100, what is the maximum digital sum?

 **q53** - How many, not necessarily distinct, values of (nCr) for 1 <= n <= 100, are greater than one-million?
 Wrote a function which returns the nCr, combinations, given the formula n! / r! * (n-r)! .
 I then wrote a one-liner pythonic solution using sequential statements in list comprehension to include a double for loop and control statement ( if our n > 1,000,000)